andyhasit/turboshell/README.md

 $ t.in     # Runs ts.info
 ```

-If it finds a unique match, it runs that command.
 If it finds multiple matches, you can easily run the one you want:

 ```
 $ g.s